msreis/featsel/input/README.txt

 subset_sum        - Examples of the SubsetSum cost function.

+tailor            - Examples of the TailorConvexHull cost function.

 tmp               - Directory used to store temporary instances.

 Zoo               - Converted in .DAT instances from: https://archive.ics.uci.edu/ml/datasets/Zoo